KC Farm School’s 2025-2028 Strategic Plan

 We co-create equitable opportunities for everyone.

 Current Initiatives: Pay-What-You’re-Able, barter, SNAP, and Double Up Food Bucks programs.
 Shared land and resources.
-Community Lunches, Roundtables, and DEI Committee.
+Community Lunches, and Roundtables.

-Strategic Goals: Increase storytelling about equity in action; evaluate and enhance recruitment practices; improve physical and linguistic accessibility; embed equity in all strategic areas; deepen integration across programs; partner with health providers to offer Medical CSAs; assess and report on progress annually.
+Strategic Goals: Increase storytelling about equity in action; evaluate and enhance recruitment practices; improve physical and linguistic accessibility; deepen integration across programs; partner with health providers to offer Medical CSAs; assess and report on progress annually.